Analyzing FirstCash (NYSE:FCFS) & Hertz Global (NYSE:HTZ)

-FirstCash (NYSE:FCFS – Get Rating) and Hertz Global (NYSE:HTZ – Get Rating) are both mid-cap finance companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, institutional ownership, profitability, valuation and earnings.
+FirstCash (NYSE:FCFS – Get Rating) and Hertz Global (NYSE:HTZ – Get Rating) are both mid-cap finance companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, valuation, earnings, profitability, dividends, analyst recommendations and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current recommendations for FirstCash and Hertz Global, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for FirstCash and Hertz Global, as provided by MarketBeat.com.

 |Sell Ratings